Technical & Research Skills: Packages

 Structural Equation Modelling

-- be familiar with the statistical and theoretical underpinnings of structural equation modelling
+- be familiar with the statistical and theoretical underpinnings of SEM;

-- be familiar with factor analytic and path analytic traditions in relation of SEM
+- be familiar with factor analytic and path analytic traditions of SEM;

 Target Group: RS & PGR